This page documents some of my work over the years, chronologically ordered (latest work towards the top).

 With Dr. Aris Alissandrakis

-(2015) Based on the experiences from the early efforts of investigating Virtual Reality (VR) and immersive interaction, I continued in that direction and conducted my master thesis within that context, titled Change your Perspective: Exploration of a 3D Network created with Open Data in an Immersive Virtual Reality Environment using a Head-mounted Display and Vision-based Motion Controls.
+(2015) Based on the experiences from the early efforts of investigating Virtual Reality (VR) and immersive interaction, I continued in that direction and conducted my master thesis within that context.
 I investigated an approach to naturally interact and explore information based on open data within an immersive virtual reality environment using a head-mounted display and vision-based motion controls.
 For this purpose, I implemented a VR application that visualizes information from multiple different sources as a network of European capital cities, offering interaction through 3D gestural input.
 The application focuses on the exploration of the generated network and the consumption of the displayed information.
-I conducted a user interaction study with eleven participants to investigate aspects such as the acceptance, the estimated workload, and the explorative behaviour when using the VR application.
-Additionally, explorative discussions with five experts provided further feedback towards the prototype’s design and concept.
+I conducted a user interaction study with eleven participants to investigate aspects such as the acceptance, the estimated workload, and the explorative behavior when using the VR application.
+Additionally, explorative discussions with five experts provided further feedback towards the prototype's design and concept.
 The results indicate the participants’ enthusiasm and excitement towards the novelty and intuitiveness of exploring information in such a less traditional way, while challenging them with the applied interface and interaction design in a positive manner.
 The design and concept were also accepted through the experts, who valued the idea and implementation.
 The experts provided constructive feedback towards the visualization of the information, and made encouraging suggestions to be even bolder in regard to the design, making even more usage of the available 3D environment.
 The thesis discusses these findings and proposes recommendations for future work.

 With Dr. Aris Alissandrakis